danielmartin0/SpeakLaTeX/README.md

 SpeakLaTeX 1.0.2 is a ready-to-use app for macOS that assists dictation software to write mathematics, typeset in LaTeX.
 It receives text input from dictation software, and then pastes the text, interpreted as LaTeX.

-An example of SpeakLaTeX in use with Dragon® for Mac v6 is on YouTube at https://www.youtube.com/watch?v=ay1LyHgUIjY.
+An example of SpeakLaTeX assisting Dragon® for Mac v6 is on YouTube at https://www.youtube.com/watch?v=ay1LyHgUIjY.

 ## Prerequisites